DudeGFA/Kreador/README.md

 ### Contact

-If you want to contact us you can reach us at [Twitter](https://www.twitter.com/dudegfa).
+If you want to contact me you can reach us at [Twitter](https://www.twitter.com/dudegfa).